 Govt formation talks inconclusive, to continue on Sat: Patel

-Talks on government formation in Maharashtra between the Congress, the NCP and the Shiv Sena are inconclusive and will continue on Saturday as well, AICC treasurer (rpt treasurer) Ahmed Patel said on Friday.
+Talks on government formation in Maharashtra between the Congress, the NCP and the Shiv Sena are inconclusive and will continue on Saturday as well, AICC General Secretary Ahmed Patel said on Friday.
 Talking to reporters after marathon deliberations between top leaders of the three parties which are inching closer to formation of the new government, Patel said discussions will continue on Saturday.

 Former Maharashtra Chief Minister and Congress leader Prithviraj Chavan, who attended the meeting at Nehru Centre, said the discussion between the three partners was conducted in a positive manner and they have reached many conclusions.
 "The talks will continue tomorrow.
 The discussion between the Congress and the NCP concluded in New Delhi yesterday and reached an agreement on common position.